FSMA 204 and HACCP Aviation Catering Software

 Outcomes measured by aviation operators

-Safety and compliance teams using Galley X monitor specific operational metrics.
+Safety and compliance teams using Galley XAI monitor specific operational metrics.
 Operators measure outcomes including:

 Read the executive research brief